 Amazon Polly is only turned on for blog posts, so the data should also be clean of Polly events from other web pages, like our About page.
 So, what did the data show?

-Since the dawn of time, Google Analytics says there have been 18 sessions where a user clicked the Polly button.
+Since inception, Google Analytics says there have been 18 sessions where a user clicked the Polly button.
 The first valid event occurred on March 1, 2018.
 The Average Time on Page for these sessions was 3 minutes and 36 seconds, which is high.

 The average time on page of events ranges from 5 seconds to 22 minutes.
 The image below shows you some of the variance of average time on page by blog post.